Introduction email subject lines are often the first thing your recipients see.

 Introduction Email Subject Lines Examples

-Introduction email subject lines can vary depending on who you are sending them to.
+Introduction email subject lines can vary depending on who you send them to.
 They can be funny or professional.
-However, the best intro or title is one that is quick and to the point.
+However, the best intro or title is quick and to the point.

 Sending an email to corporate or your CEO might require a different subject line than a follow-up email you send a potential employee for an interview or as part of a B2B marketing email.

-In this section, we’ll provide examples of subject lines that you can use as your own as well as tips for creating custom lines.
+In this section, we’ll provide examples of subject lines that you can use and tips for creating custom lines.

-Self introduction email subject lines are the perfect place to briefly introduce yourself.
+Self-introduction email subject lines are the perfect place to introduce yourself briefly.
 This is where you need to let the reader know why it’s important for them to open your email.

 Here are a few examples of each: